 ranges.
 You can set starting and ending times, combined with applicable days of the

 week.
 You can set more than one date and time range.
 Note: If you do not specify an active time, the policy is active at all times.

 - (Optional) Under Threat, select DGA or

-list, the threat type indicators appear.
+threat type indicators appear.
 Note: If you select both DGA and Tunneling, the policy action will be applied to a query if a threat of either type is identified.

 - (Optional) Under Domain List, enter the name of the domain